 - offered to join the Iraqi “insurgency”;

-- regularly called upon the United States to disarm itself in the face of terrorism;
+- regularly exhorted the United States to disarm itself;

 - derided “the biased people [who] are trying to … to brand as terrorists the honorable national resistance movements”; and

-- demanded the release of all Iraqi prisoners—including a massive number of foreign jihadists and Saddam loyalists—on grounds that all of them were being held “on the basis of suspicions and false reports.”
+- demanded the release of all Iraqi prisoners—including large numbers of foreign jihadists and Saddam loyalists—on grounds that they had been jailed “on the basis of suspicions and false reports.”

-By the time their meetings with the Iraqi parliamentarians were over, the Code Pink delegates had accepted virtually the entire terrorist platform, saying:
+By the time their meetings with the Iraqi parliamentarians were over, the Code Pink delegates had accepted virtually the entire platform of the jihadists, saying:

-In 2006, Code Pink leaders Cindy Sheehan, Jodie Evans and Medea Benjamin traveled to Venezuela to meet personally with that country's Communist dictator, Hugo Chavez.
+In 2006, Code Pink leaders Jodie Evans and Medea Benjamin traveled, along with Cindy Sheehan and a few others, to Venezuela to meet personally with that country's Communist dictator, Hugo Chavez.
 After the meeting, Evans reported that Chavez had “called Cindy [Sheehan] ‘Mrs. Hope’” Further, Evans said of Chavez: “He was a doll.
 Generous, open, passionate, excited, stimulated by the requests and happy to be planning with us.
 He was realistic but willing to stretch.”
 In a similar spirit, Medea Benjamin praised Chavez’s policies and stated that “George Bush—and [former Democratic presidential candidate] John Kerry for that matter—could learn a thing or two from Hugo Chavez about winning the hearts and minds of the people.”

-In December 2007, when Pakistani President (and American ally) Pervez Musharraf was under pressure to step down from power, Medea Benjamin and Tighe Barry of Code Pink traveled to Pakistan to help America's enemies increase the pressure on Musharraf.
+In December 2007, when Pakistani President (and American ally) Pervez Musharraf was under pressure to step down from power, Medea Benjamin and Tighe Barry of Code Pink traveled to Pakistan to help ramp up that pressure.
 Both were arrested and deported by Pakistani authorities.

-In September 2008, a number of Code Pink leaders met personally with Iranian President Mahmoud Ahmadinejad in New York City.
-Soon thereafter, Code Pink launched an aggressive pro-Hamas, anti-Israel campaign.
-That November, Jodie Evans and a Code Pink contingent visited Iran at the personal invitation of Ahmadinejad.
-Davood Mohammad Niar, head of the U.S. Desk of Iran’s Foreign Ministry, escorted the group on a visit the holy city of Qom.
+In November 2008, Jodie Evans and a Code Pink contingent visited Iran at the personal invitation of President Ahmadinejad.
+Davood Mohammad Niar, head of the U.S. Desk of Iran’s Foreign Ministry, escorted the group on a visit to the holy city of Qom.

 In 2009 Code Pink further escalated the intensity of its international campaign to stop the blockade that Egypt and Israel had imposed on Gaza (to prevent the importation of weaponry) after Hamas's 2006 election as the region's dominant political entity.

 In December 2009 Code Pink led an international delegation of anti-Israel leftists to Gaza, where they delivered “tens of thousands of dollars in humanitarian aid” as a gesture of defiance against Israel's blockade.
-Hamas protected the demonstrators during their two-day stay in Gaza by tightly controlling their movements and contacts, and by having them stay in a Hamas-owned, Five-Star hotel that one demonstrator described as "the nicest hotel I’ve ever stayed at."
-Hamas leader Ismail Haniyeh addressed the activists in Gaza via cell phone, while other Hamas officials spoke to them in person.
+Hamas protected the demonstrators during their two-day stay in Gaza by tightly controlling their movements and contacts, and by having them stay in a Hamas-owned, Five-Star hotel that one demonstrator characterized as "the nicest hotel I’ve ever stayed at.”

 Next, the demonstrators prepared to go to Egypt, to participate in a Hamas-organized "Gaza Freedom March," again to protest Israeli policy.
 Code Pink co-founder Medea Benjamin told the media that Hamas “has pledged to ensure our safety” in Egypt.
 Joining Code Pink on the trip were former Weather Underground terrorists Bill Ayers and Bernardine Dohrn.

 Also during the trip, Code Pink endorsed the “Cairo Declaration to End Israeli Apartheid” authored by pro-Hamas leftists who likewise had gathered for the "Gaza Freedom March."
-The declaration called for a wide-ranging boycott of Israeli economic, travel, academic, and cultural endeavors.
+The declaration called for a wide-ranging boycott of Israeli business and cultural endeavors.

 Between 2008 and 2010, Code Pink made nine trips to Egypt in a campaign to undermine the Egyptian government, which was on friendly terms with Israel and was helping to enforce the Israeli blockade against Gaza.
 Then, when riots erupted in Egypt in late January 2011—ostensibly protesting the autocratic and corrupt regime of Egyptian president Hosni Mubarak—Code Pink representatives were on the ground in Cairo from the very start of the uprising.
 In early February 2011, Code Pink co-founder Medea Benjamin reported that her organization had already raised more than $10,000 for the anti-Mubarak protesters.
 In an effort to augment that sum, Code Pink issued an emergency appeal for an additional $5,000 to fund “the next big uprising” against the Egyptian government.